Go to the main content

 The ABL is the lowermost layer of the atmosphere, which reacts to changes in Earth surface properties (such surface temperature and roughness) on time scales shorter than a day.
 In the Arctic, the ABL depth varies from a few tens of metres to 1 km.
 The state of the ABL depends on the radiative and turbulent energy fluxes at the Earth’s surface and on the heat conduction from the snow, ice or ground.
 Over snow and ice in the Arctic, the ABL is often stably stratified, but over areas of open sea a convective ABL is typical.

-Surface impacts and associated mechanisms of a moisture intrusion into the Arctic observed in mid-April 2020 during MOSAiCThe Arctic has warmed nearly four times faster than the globe since 1979The influence of recent and future climate change on spring Arctic cyclones.New Insights Into Cyclone Impacts on Sea Ice in the Atlantic Sector of the Arctic Ocean in Winter.On the turbulent heat fluxes: A comparison among satellite-based estimates, atmospheric reanalyses, and in-situ observations during the winter climate over Arctic sea iceEffects of Arctic sea-ice concentration on turbulent surface fluxes in four atmospheric reanalyses
+Video – Explain it in Two Ways: Coupled climate models – GeneralThe influence of recent and future climate change on spring Arctic cyclones.New Insights Into Cyclone Impacts on Sea Ice in the Atlantic Sector of the Arctic Ocean in Winter.Assessment of future wind speed and wind power changes over South Greenland using the Modèle Atmosphérique Régional regional climate modelOn the turbulent heat fluxes: A comparison among satellite-based estimates, atmospheric reanalyses, and in-situ observations during the winter climate over Arctic sea iceFuture projections of wind energy potentials in the arctic for the 21st century under the RCP8.5 scenario from regional climate models (Arctic-CORDEX)Atmospheric Climatologies Over Isfjorden, SvalbardEffects of Arctic sea-ice concentration on turbulent surface fluxes in four atmospheric reanalyses

 5